Contents

 How To Withdraw From An RRSP Without Penalties

-Registered Retirement Savings Plans (RRSPs) are a great way for those looking to create retirement income when filing your income taxes during your annual tax return.
+Registered Retirement Savings Plans (RRSPs) are a great way for those looking to create retirement income when filing their income taxes during their annual tax return.
 If you take out these funds early, you could be subjected to withdrawal penalties.
 That said, there are some circumstances where you can take out the funds without penalty.

 Lifelong Learning Plan (LLP)